Understanding Over/Under Betting for Sports Bettors

 Bookmakers consider many different aspects of each event, including current trends, specific in-game matchups, injury histories and weather conditions.
 Moreover, bookmakers look at past results between competitors for glimpses into what might happen in the future while also taking into account situational emotions and perceived passions.

-For example, two high-flying offenses in the NFL might seem to the novice a good bet to go over when the reality of the situation is that both quarterbacks are banged up and will be playing in conditions that include high winds and torrential downpours.
+For example, two high-flying offenses in the NFL might seem like a good bet to go Over when the reality of the situation is that both quarterbacks are banged up and will be playing in conditions that include high winds and torrential downpours.

 Figuring out potential payouts and risk with Over/Under betting is very easy.
 Let’s say you’re trying to get action on the Over/Under for a Monday Night Football game between the Kansas City Chiefs and Indianapolis Colts.